Kitsunp/kistmath-ai/README.md

 - Conduct thorough analysis of the ethical implications of model manipulations and interpretations.

 ## Needed Improvements

-This code represents an initial implementation of an AI model for solving mathematical problems.
-To enhance its quality, maintainability, and reliability, the following improvements are needed:

 ### 1. Documentation and Comments